8 things to know about hyaluronic acid

 Definition of hyaluronic acid

-Before dissecting this star active ingredient in cosmetics, let's first look at its origin and its characteristics.
+Before dissecting this star active ingredient in cosmetics, let's first look at its origin and characteristics.
 Hyaluronic acid is a combination of a uronic acid or D-glucuronic acid and an aminoglycan or DN-acetylglucosamine.

 What are the 8 virtues of hyaluronic acid?